mikkopaderes/emberfire-utils/README.md

 > I'm planning to support only the latest [Ember CLI](https://ember-cli.com/) that comes with the latest LTS
 > version of Ember.js.
 No other tests will be made for other versions.
 In addition, this addon's dependency of
-> Emberfire would be of the latest version that's compatible with the Ember CLI mentioned earlier.
+> EmberFire would be of the latest version that's compatible with the Ember CLI mentioned earlier.

 ## Contributing